 That Mulcahy remembered Nugent fondly is a testament to his genuine good nature.
 Before the 1937 season he received a contract with a check and a small raise from Nugent.
 Hugh was so pleased that he sent Nugent a thank-you note.
 Nugent responded by sending back a letter that read: “Thank you very much for your nice letter, but please return the check.
 It was made out for the wrong amount.”49

 Mulcahy died on October 19, 2001, in Beaver, Pennsylvania, a little more than a month after his 88th birthday.

-James K. Kaufman and Alan S. Kaufman, The Worst Baseball Pitchers of All-Time (New York: Citadel Press, 1995).
+Kaufman, James K., and Alan S. Kaufman, The Worst Baseball Pitchers of All-Time (New York: Citadel Press, 1995).

-William B. Mead, Even the Browns – Baseball During World War II (Chicago: Contemporary Books, Inc., 1978).
+Mead, William B., Even the Browns – The Zany, True Story of Baseball in the Early Forties (Chicago: Contemporary Books, Inc., 1978).